 Fifteen of us are heading to Machias Seal Island to go Atlantic puffin-peeping.
 Thousands of the stocky black-and-white birds with the colorful beaks breed here every summer.
 To protect the puffins, once near extinction, only 30 people may set foot on the island daily during their breeding season — 15 from the U.S., 15 from Canada.

 Why the international divide?
 “Both countries claim the island,” says Peter Wilcox, captain of the Canadian-flagged Day’s Catch.
 Yanks say it was ceded to them under the Revolutionary War-ending Treaty of Paris, which gifted colonists all islands within 70 miles of the American shore (Machias sits 10 miles from Maine).
 Yet the treaty also excluded any island once part of Nova Scotia.
-Canadians posit a 17th-century British land grant shows Machias part of Nova Scotia.
+Canadians posit a 17th-century British land grant shows Machias Seal Island as part of Nova Scotia.
 A polite kerfuffle over the island is at 200 years and counting.